 Run a model:

-# Pull and run a model in one command
+# Pull and run the latest models in one command

 Use the API: